nabilbenmerad/RadarNet/README.md

 RadarNet is currently under developement.

 ## Contribute
-RadarNet is totally free and open for everyone to use, please feel free to contribute! </br>
+RadarNet is open for everyone to use, please feel free to contribute! </br>
 <strong>Clone repository to your laptop:</strong>
 `git clone https://github.com/nabimaru/RadarNet`
 #